 - Free: have a sense of choice and autonomy

-- Growing: developing personally and professionally
+- Growing: personal and career development

 - Having Fun: really enjoying their time at work